As Seen On

 Best Family Plan

-Cricket Wireless Cricket More is the best plan for families who want unlimited data on AT&T's network with meaningful multi-line discounts.
-At $55 per month for one line, the per-line cost drops to approximately $32 per line for four lines, making it one of the most affordable family unlimited plans available from any carrier or MVNO.
+Cricket Wireless Supreme Unlimited is the best plan for families who want unlimited data on AT&T's network with HBO Max included and meaningful multi-line discounts.
+At $55 per month for one line on AutoPay after a $60 first month, the per-line cost drops to about $32.50 per line for four lines — with taxes and fees already included.

 Pros